-Unfortunately, the invasive nature of modern workplaces can mean that employees feel incapable of escaping the problems that they are experiencing professionally.
-Modern technology is certainly a contributing factor and has increased the pressure on employees and in parallel redefined employer expectations.
+Unfortunately, the invasive nature of modern working practices can lead to employees feeling incapable of escaping the problems that they are experiencing professionally.
+Modern technology is certainly a contributing factor and has increased the pressure on employees and, in parallel, redefined employer expectations.

-However, there is a different approach out there.
+However, a different approach exists.
 One that looks to ensure that employee wellbeing is prioritised; one that addresses employee concerns; and one that looks to clearly distinguish between personal and professional life.

 1. Personal development as the cornerstone of the company

 The idea of fulfilment is based above all on a vision of a company's growth model.
 For a long time neglected in favour of business approach, the concept of wellbeing at work has gained considerable interest in recent years.